 There will not be any new checks or paperwork on shipments moving between NI and IE.

 What about shipments going from Northern Ireland and EU Countries e.g NI to France?

-> The current working agreement implies that shipments to and from the EU and Northern Ireland will be the only part of the UK without checks however this may change.
+Northern Ireland will be the only part of the UK without new checks or paperwork for shipments to and from the EU however this may change.
 At the moment only shipments to and from the UK Mainland and other EU nations will require formal checks.
 This will include shipping between UK Mainland and the Republic of Ireland.

-> Can I send my shipments from the UK Mainland to Northern Ireland to have then shipped onwards to Ireland without checks?
+Can I send my shipments from the UK Mainland to Northern Ireland to have then shipped onwards to Ireland without checks?

 No, as shipments from the UK Mainland to Northern Ireland will require checks, this will not benefit your shipping experience.
 We recommend shipping directly from the UK Mainland to Ireland and dealing with any potential checks.